 #1 User profile

 Emphasizing with Jane was quite easy because I could find some of her problems in myself and my friends.
-Who wouldn’t want someone to tell them that it’s okay to eat that extra piece of cake, right?
+Who wouldn’t want someone to tell them that it’s okay to eat that extra piece of cake?

 #2 Key flow

-I started out with pen and paper, but I felt a bit stressed and disappointed.
-Creating wireframes from scratch seemed much easier than it actually was.
-Although, moving to my iPad gave me a new level of freedom.
-IPad allowed me to be less critical with my every pen stroke because I could easily tweak everything later.
+I started out with pen and paper and creating wireframes from scratch seemed much easier than it actually was.
+However, moving to my iPad gave me a new level of freedom.
+IPad allowed me to be less critical with my pen strokes because I could easily tweak everything later.